NINJIO CCPA targets any user who has to abide by

-1. The California Consumer Privacy Act, or CCPA, enhances privacy rights and consumer protection for residents of California.
-It applies to businesses based in California, but also to any business – regardless of physical location – that engage in commerce with, or stores the personal information of, a California resident.
+The California Consumer Privacy Act, or CCPA, enhances privacy rights and consumer protection for residents of California.
+It applies to California-based businesses, but also to any company – regardless of physical location – that interacts with or stores the personal information of California residents.

-2. Non-compliant companies that become victims of data theft, or other data security breaches, can be ordered to pay damages up to $750 per affected California resident, or to pay actual damages, whichever is greater.
+Non-compliant companies that become victims of data theft or other security breaches can be ordered to pay damages up to $750 per affected California resident, or to pay actual damages – whichever is greater.
 In addition, non-compliant companies can be ordered to pay any other relief a court deems proper.
-This is all subject to an option of the California Attorney General’s Office to actually prosecute negligent members of the company if it finds that to be the appropriate step.
-Furthermore, a fine of up to $7,500 for each intentional violation and $2,500 for each unintentional violation can be implemented.
+The California Attorney General’s Office can also prosecute negligent members of the company.
+Furthermore, a fine of up to $7,500 for each intentional violation and $2,500 for each unintentional violation can be imposed.

-1. CCPA goes into effect January 1, 2020 and grants California residents greater rights when it comes to their privacy and the personal data that’s stored about them.
+CCPA goes into effect January 1, 2020 and grants California residents greater rights when it comes to their privacy and personal data.
 It is similar to GDPR, but also different in many ways.

-2. CCPA allows residents to find out what personal data is being collected about them through calling a toll free phone number or clicking a link on a website.
+CCPA allows residents to find out what personal data are being collected about them by calling a toll free phone number or clicking a link on a website.
 CCPA-compliant companies are required to set up the means by which California residents can do this.

-3. Residents can also find out whether their information is being sold or disclosed, and to whom.
-Companies must ensure that residents are able to find out this information easily.
-CCPA compliant companies must set up a way for residents to access their data or to “opt out” of having their personal data sold.
+Residents can also find out whether their information is being sold or disclosed, and to whom.
+Companies must ensure that residents are able to access this information easily.
+CCPA-compliant companies must set up a way for residents to view and manage their data or ‘opt out’ of having their personal data sold.

-1. California residents need to get equal service and price, even if they exercise their privacy rights.
-There cannot be any financial disadvantage to the resident for opting out or for exercising control over their personal data.
+California residents’ services and prices must remain the same, even if they exercise their privacy rights.
+There cannot be any financial disadvantage for exercising control over their personal data

-2. The intentions of the Act are to provide California residents with the right to know what personal data is being collected about them.
-Know whether their personal data is sold or disclosed and to whom.
-Say no to the sale of personal data.
-Access their personal data.
-Request a business delete any personal information about a consumer collected from that consumer.
-Not be discriminated against for exercising their privacy rights.
+CCPA is intended to give California residents the right to know what personal information is being collected, as well as whether it’s being sold or disclosed, and to whom.
+Residents are also allowed to say no to the sale of personal information, access it, and request that a business delete it.
+Residents can’t be discriminated against for exercising their privacy rights.

-3. Organizations are required to implement and maintain reasonable securityprocedures and practices in protecting consumer data.
-This is to ensure that the personal data of California residents is not illegally accessed by means of a data breach.
+Organizations are required to implement and maintain reasonable security procedures and practices to protect consumer data.
+This is to ensure that the personal data of California residents is not illegally accessed.